 Keep in mind that, as per the Food Safety and Standards Authority of India (FSSAI) rules, it is mandatory for food-related businesses, however small, to apply for a license or registration failing which you could be fined.

 You can promote your home tiffin business in your housing society, on local Facebook groups and through word of mouth in your locality.
 Your most likely customers will be single men or women who live alone and don’t have the time, skills, or inclination to cook their own food.

-This micro-enterprise doesn’t require any formal business setup or government licenses, which is why it’s so popular among Indian moms, and as long as you ensure that your food is delicious, hygienically-packed, and safe to eat, you won’t have any customer complaints.
+As one of the most popular micro-enterprises among Indian moms, it is up to you to ensure that your home tiffin food is delicious, hygienically-packed, and safe to eat, so you won’t have any customer complaints.